 SIP can be used to invest a small amount like INR 5,000 every month and harness the power of rupee averaging and compounding to generate wealth.
 It buys more units when the market falls and less when the market rises for the same amount and over time will increase returns.
 If you can hold units for over 12-18 months, there will be no tax on profits as it is long term capital gains.

 These can offer up to 9% pretax returns and are a good way to park money which can be retrieved instantly.
 Bank fixed deposits are easy to create and redeem online, but the interest is taxed.
 You can park balance money here.
 It is better than earning a measly 3-4% in your savings account.
 Note that up to INR 10,000 interest income is tax-free under section 80TTA.

 Choose the correct time period before locking your money as they may be penalties for premature FD closure.
 Also notice banks may have special periods like 444 days etc. for special higher rates.

 You can show all blogging expenses as business income and this will help to cover your profits.
 This will typically include hosting costs, domain name fees, buying themes/plugins, new software, laptops, gadgets etc. It is essential to maintain all bills and receipts for proper record processing.

-Eventually you pay taxes on profits, and there are many blogging expenses and depreciation costs which can be adjusted – so consult your chartered accountant on how to pay correct taxes on your business income.
+Eventually, you pay taxes on business profits, and there are many blogging expenses and depreciation costs that can be adjusted – so consult your chartered accountant on how to pay correct taxes on your business income.

-Many donations are 100% exempt from income tax without any qualifying limit under Section 80G.
-If you earn enough though your blogging skills, you can donate to a specific charity, service organizations, relief funds, social causes etc. and claim deduction in income tax.
+Many donations are 100% deductible from income tax without any qualifying limit under Section 80G.
+If you earn enough through your blogging skills, you can donate to a specific charity, service organizations, relief funds, social causes, etc. and claim deduction in income tax.
 This way you serve the community as well as save tax.

-In the end … Its worthwhile hiring a chartered accountant, to correctly assess your blogging income and expenses and help you get proper tax relief, save taxes and file tax returns correctly.
+In the end … It is worthwhile hiring a chartered accountant, to correctly assess your blogging income and expenses and help you get proper tax relief, save taxes and file tax returns correctly.